Adonis (poet): Name

 The name "Adonis" (pronounced ah-doh-NEES) was picked up by Adonis himself at age 17, after being rejected by a number of magazines under his real name, to "alert napping editors to his precocious talent and his pre-Islamic, pan-Mediterranean muses".

 Personal life

 Adonis was married in 1956 to literary critic Khalida Said (née Saleh), who assisted in editing roles in both Shiʿr and Mawaqif.
-They have two daughters: Arwad, who is director of the House of World Cultures in Paris; and Ninar, an artist who moves between Paris and Beirut.
+They have two daughters: Arwad and Ninar.
+As of 2012, Arwad serves as the director of the Maison des Cultures du Monde and Ninar, an artist, moves between Paris and Beirut.
 Adonis has lived in Paris, France, since 1975.

-In his book Identité Inachevée he expresses opposition to "religion as an institution imposed on the whole of society" but support of individual religious freedom.
+In his book Identité inachevée he expresses opposition to "religion as an institution imposed on the whole of society" but support of individual religious freedom.
 He describes himself as a "pagan mystic", elaborating: